perfsonar/docs/_sources/install_docker.rst.txt

 And now start up the new one.
 This process is the same as the first time it was started, but now with the newer image it will start up the new version::

-  # docker run -d --net=host perfsonar/testpoint
+  # docker run -td --name perfsonar-testpoint --net=host --tmpfs /run --tmpfs /run/lock --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns host perfsonar/testpoint:systemd

 Your Docker instance of perfsonar-testpoint has now been upgraded to the latest perfSONAR code.